drowe67/LPCNet/README.md

 Experimental version of LPCNet that has been used to develop FreeDV 2020 - a HF radio Digital Voice mode for over the air experimentation with Neural Net speech coding.
 Possibly the first use of Neural Net speech coding in real world operation.

+*Note: while this should be able to compile on any architecutre with a modern C compiler, this package only supports Intel and ARM architectures.
+Usage on others will likely exhibit extremely low performance and possibly have bugs.*

 ## Quickstart

 ```